yliess86/PhDThesis/thesis.md

 testloader  = DataLoader(testset,  batch_size=1_024, shuffle=False)
 ```

-The first step consists in loading the +mnist dataset and applying preprocessing to the data for preparing the injestion by the model.
-The images needs to be transformed into a normalized tensor and flatten to form a $1$-dimensional vector.
+The first step consists in loading the +mnist dataset and applying preprocessing to the data for preparing the ingestion by the model.
+The images need to be transformed into a normalized tensor and flatten to form a $1$-dimensional vector.
 The datasets are split into a training set, a validation set, and a test set.
-A mini-batch loader is then used to wrap the dataset and allow to load multiple input and output pairs at the same time.
+A mini-batch loader is then used to wrap the dataset and load multiple input and output pairs at the same time.

 ```python
 from torch.nn import (Linear, Module, ReLU, Sequential)